holdmydata/dolphinoko/README.md

 ## 🔄 Using with Ollama

 1. [Install Ollama](https://ollama.ai/download) if you haven't already
-2. Pull a model, e.g.: `ollama pull llama3`
+2. Pull a model, e.g.: `ollama pull dolphin-llama3` or `ollama pull gemma:7b`
-3. Make sure Ollama is running when you use the toolbox
+3. Make sure Ollama is running when you use Dolphinoko

+## 🐱 Working with Character Agents

+1. Navigate to the Character Creator page
+2. Design your character:
+   - Choose an animal type (cat, dog, bird, etc.)
+   - Select a color and give them a name
+   - Assign a role and toolCategory that fits their specialty
+3. Save your character
+4. Visit the Island or Chat page to interact with your new assistant!

 ## 🛠️ Building Your First Tool